rabbunimerugumala/Mason-Manager-Pro/src/README.md

 ## Data Storage

-All data is stored locally in the browser's `localStorage`.
+All data is stored locally in the browser's `localStorage` on the device you are using.
 This makes the app fast and functional even when offline.
+Data is sandboxed per user.

 -   **User Accounts**: A list of all users is stored under the key `mason-manager-users`.
 -   **Current User Session**: The currently logged-in user's information is stored under `mason-manager-current-user`.
 -   **Site & Record Data**: All work sites and daily records are stored under a key unique to the logged-in user, like `mason-manager-pro-data-username`.
-This ensures that each user's data is kept separate and private.
+This ensures that each user's data is kept separate and private on that device.

 ## Project Structure & File Descriptions